 To facilitate effective communication, unless otherwise specified, notices must:

 - 1. Be in writing (notice by phone call must be followed up with email); and - 2.
-Be delivered via email, in accordance with section IX.C regarding secure transfer of personally identifiable information;
+Be delivered via email, with steps taken to secure transfer of any personally identifiable information.

 I. DEFINITIONS